 There’s always slaloming on Serpentine Road.

-I stopped at John Lewis, 5th floor electronics as per XY.
+I stopped at John Lewis, 5th floor electronics as per stereotype.
 Nothing much to report here except that they’ve launched Christmas a few floors down.

 Spotted a lone wheel begging for a photo op.